Super Bowl XXIII: Halftime show

-The halftime show was titled "Be Bop Bamboozled in 3-D" and featured Elvis Presto, played by then-Solid Gold dancer Alex Cole, and hundreds of South Florida-area dancers and performers.
-Ironically, not one actual Elvis Presley song was performed.
+The halftime show was titled "Be Bop Bamboozled in 3-D" and featured an Elvis impersonator, played by then-Solid Gold dancer Alex Cole, and hundreds of South Florida-area dancers and performers.
+Two portions of Elvis Presley songs were performed ("Blue Suede Shoes" and "Burning Love"), and the rest of the show instead featured songs from musicals among other tunes.
 Several scenes included computer generated 3-D images.
 Prior to the game, Coca-Cola distributed 3-D glasses at retailers for viewers to use.
 At the onset of the halftime show, primary sponsor Diet Coke aired the first commercial in 3-D. Coca-Cola had originally planned to use the 3-D Diet Coke commercial as part of the Moonlighting season finale, which was also aired in 3-D, but withdrew plans due to the 1988 Writers Guild of America Strike.

 Game summary

 First quarter

 Super Bowl XXIII started out with devastating injuries on both sides.
-On the third play of the game, 49ers tackle Steve Wallace was taken off the field with a broken ankle.
-Later on, Bengals defensive lineman Tim Krumrie twisted his ankle nearly 180 degrees, shattering two bones in his left leg.
+On the third play of the game, 49ers tackle Steve Wallace was taken off the field with a broken ankle and replaced by Bubba Paris.
+On the 14th play of the game, Bengals defensive lineman Tim Krumrie twisted his ankle nearly 180 degrees, shattering two bones in his left leg.
+Krumrie was replaced by rookie David Grant.

 After the two teams traded punts on their first drives of the game, the 49ers, aided by a roughing the passer penalty and a 17-yard screen pass to fullback Tom Rathman on 3rd-and-10, marched 73 yards from their own 3-yard line to the Bengals 24.
 But dropped passes, including one by receiver Mike Wilson on the 2-yard line (the first time in a Super Bowl that instant replay was used to reverse a call), forced them to settle for a 41-yard field goal from kicker Mike Cofer.

 On the 49ers' next drive, Montana threw a pass to wide receiver Jerry Rice, who first tipped it to himself and then made a one-handed catch before stepping out of bounds at the San Francisco 45-yard line.